Interim government of Muhammad Yunus: Foreign affairs

-Yunus' government engaged in discussions with the ambassadors of different countries, including Palestine, Italy, China, Russia, Pakistan, Saudi Arabia, India, and others.
+The government engaged in discussions with the ambassadors of different countries, including Palestine, Italy, China, Russia, Pakistan, Saudi Arabia, India, and others.

-A few days after becoming the Chief Adviser of the interim government, Yunus talked with the authorities of the United Arab Emirates.
+A few days after becoming the Chief Adviser of the Interim government, Yunus talked with the authorities of the United Arab Emirates.
 After the discussion, the President of the United Arab Emirates, Mohamed bin Zayed Al Nahyan, pardoned 57 Bangladeshi expatriates who were previously arrested for protesting against the Hasina government.

 On 29 August 2024, the International Convention for the Protection of All Persons from Enforced Disappearance was signed by Yunus.
 It was well received by the people and the United Nations.

-On his official foreign visit at Seventy-ninth session of the United Nations General Assembly, Yunus discussed with the heads of the governments of many countries like Mauritius, Canada, United States, Italy, Pakistan, Nepal, the Maldives, and the Netherlands.
+On his official foreign visit at Seventy-ninth session of the United Nations General Assembly, Yunus have discussed with the heads of the governments of many countries like Mauritius, Canada, United States, Italy, Pakistan, Nepal, Maldives, and the Netherlands.
 He also discussed with some high officials like Volker Türk, Ajay Banga, Kristalina Georgieva, Karim Ahmad Khan, Samantha Power, Noel Quinn, and Dick Durbin.
 He also met former U.S. President Bill Clinton in a programme.

 On 14 March 2025, the United Nations Secretary-General António Guterres visited Rohingya camps in Ukhiya, Cox's Bazar.
 He praised Bangladesh for its humanitarian efforts but stressed the urgent need for international support to sustain aid programs.
 He also expressed his solidarity with Bangladesh's reform and transition process during his visits.

 Large pro-Palestinian demonstrations took place to protest the Gaza war.
 Subsequently, the Yunus government issued a directive reinstating the stipulation in Bangladeshi passports: "THIS PASSPORT IS VALID FOR ALL COUNTRIES OF THE WORLD EXCEPT ISRAEL", which had been removed in 2021 by the Hasina government.